Visper22/Sleep-Disorders-Datasets/README.md

 ### Annotations

-Apnea annotations (derived by human experts on the basis of simultaneously recorded respiration and related signals), every minute.
+Apnea annotations (derived by human experts on the basis of simultaneously recorded respiration and related signals), taken every every minute.
 Machine-generated QRS annotations (in which all beats regardless of type have been labeled normal) made using sqrs125.

 | Type          | Description                                               |
 | ---           | ---                                                       |